Follow ele on Instagram here. Read our tips on how to grow dahlias at home.

 They come in a range of shapes including anemone, daisy and pom pom balls – there really is something to suit every garden.

-A multi-purpose fertiliser should be applied when stems have grown to about 30cm, then follow with a liquid feed every two weeks when the flowers are in bloom.
+A multi-purpose fertiliser should also be applied when stems have grown to about 30cm, then follow with a liquid feed every two weeks when the flowers are in bloom.
 Water regularly during the growing period, particularly in hot climates.

 Dahlias make great potted plants, try the shorter varieties in pots to add colour to a balcony or deck.

 Most importantly enjoy the beauty that these plants bring to your garden in late summer and autumn.